Immigration to Denmark: 1960s and 1970s

 During the economic upturn in the 1960s the manufacturing economy expanded and the demand for labor increased.
 As a result of the increased demand, a majority of immigrants that came to Denmark during the 1960s and early 1970s were migrant laborers with guest worker status.
 A large proportion of the guest worker population came from Turkey, Yugoslavia, and Pakistan.

 At the end of the 1960s immigration policy became more stringent, greatly reducing the number of immigrants arriving in Denmark.
 Immigration was limited further in the early 1970s in response to the first oil crises and the resulting consequences for the Danish economy.
 In 1972 and 1973, Denmark's immigration policy only allowed for migration of workers from within the Nordic region.
 After 1973 this policy was expanded to also permit labor migration from Europe.
 Despite these limitations on immigration, the 1972 policy granted guest workers residing in Denmark the option of applying for family reunification which then became the primary method of immigration from non-European countries to Denmark.

 From 1971 to 1977, government and non-government actors supported a foreign worker journal Fremmedarbejderbladet.
-The paper was published in Danish, Turkish and Serbo-Croatian for its entire duration, in Arabic from 1971-1972, in Urdu from 1971-1972 and 1973-1977, and in English from 1972-1973.
+The paper was published in Danish, Turkish and Serbo-Croatian for its entire duration, in Arabic from 1971 to 1972, in Urdu from 1971 to 1972 and 1973–1977, and in English from 1972 to 1973.
 Written by both Danish and foreign workers, the paper provided information about housing, work permits, collective bargaining, taxes, health and safety at work, and Danish culture, including the sexual revolution and women's rights.